michaelklishin/neo4j-server-chef-cookbook/README.md

 ## Neo4J Server Version

-This cookbook currently provides Neo4J Server 2.1 (Community Edition) but can be used to install other versions by overriding data bag attributes.
+This cookbook currently provides Neo4J Server 2.2 (Community Edition by default, Enterprise if you opt in) but can be used to install other versions by overriding data bag attributes.